Polly Hill (economist): Life and career

-She left Ghana 1965 as her daughter was at risk from malaria, moving back to Cambridge and became an unpaid research fellow at Clare Hall.
+Hill left Ghana 1965 as her daughter was at risk from malaria, moving back to Cambridge and became an unpaid research fellow at Clare Hall.
 She never held a permanent position in the UK.
-From 1965-73 she did fieldwork in Hausaland in Northern Nigeria supported by small research grants.
+From 1965 to 1973 she did fieldwork in Hausaland in Northern Nigeria supported by small research grants.

 In 1967, she received a PhD in social anthropology from the University of Cambridge, supervised by Joan Robinson.
 It was based on her work on migrant cocoa farmers.
 She was then appointed as fixed-term Smuts Reader in Commonwealth Studies from 1971 to 1979.
-In 1976-77, dissatisfied with economic anthropology at Cambridge, she lived in Sri Lanka and India and was able to produce a major comparative study with Nigeria (Hill 1982).
+In 1976–77, dissatisfied with economic anthropology at Cambridge, she lived in Sri Lanka and India and was able to produce a major comparative study with Nigeria (Hill 1982).
 She completed her last fieldwork at the age of 67.

-Hill published many other influential books, among them the famous Development Economics on Trial (1986).
+Hill published many other influential books, among them Development Economics on Trial (1986).
 She examined economic aid to developing nations, arguing that aid often went to programmes designed to fit the donor's interests.
 In her latter years she wrote two books about her family and people of the Fens.
-She died in her daughter's home in Isleham, Cambridgeshire after suffering for 3 years with senile dementia.
-Her daughter is Susannah Burn, and Polly had 3 grandchildren, William, Matilda and Florence Burn.
+She died in her daughter's home in Isleham, Cambridgeshire after three years with senile dementia.